Azure/onboarding-guidance/Portal/Networking/L3-Networking.md

 During this module, you will learn how to create a load balancer, add Probes, Backend pools and Load balancing rules.

-> Having two or more VMs in an Availability Set is a pre-requisite to fully create and configure Load balancer.
-So if two VMs are not created and in Availability set, go back VM creation lesson to complete this step.
+> Having two or more VMs in an Availability Set is a pre-requisite to fully create and configure a Load balancer.
+So if two VMs are not created and in an Availability set, go back to the VM creation lesson to complete this step.

 # Learning objectives
 After completing the exercises in this module, you will be able to: